miknab/EuclidEmulator/README.md

 ```

 ### Building and installation
-EuclidEmulator comes with a command line interface (CLI) and a full-fledged python2.7 package.
+EuclidEmulator comes with a command line interface (CLI) and a full-fledged python package.
 You can choose whether you want to install only one of these tools or both.
 We recommend to install the python package as it's usage is less error-prone than that of the CLI and it offers much more utilities.
 In the following we will restrict our description on the python package (if you are interested in the CLI, please consult the wiki).
 Now, inside the `EuclidEmulator` directory type
 ```bash
    cd wrapper